shmuhammadd/semrel-pipeline/README.md

 **OUTPUT:**

--   `'id_to_item.csv'` -- containing the sentence pairs and their IDs.
+-   `'data/id_to_item.tsv'` -- containing the sentence pairs and their IDs.
 E.g.

 | item                                      | id  |
 |-------------------------------------------|-----|